Kerry Carpenter Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.22 team ERA that ranks 15th across all league pitching staffs.
+- The Cubs have the 16th-ranked team ERA across all MLB pitching staffs (4.24).

-- Cubs pitchers combine to allow 136 home runs (1.1 per game), the seventh-fewest in baseball.
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- Assad makes the start for the Cubs, his fifth of the season.
-He is 2-2 with a 3.10 ERA and 49 strikeouts in 66 2/3 innings pitched.
+- Smyly (9-8) is trying for his 10th victory when he takes the mound for the Cubs in his 22nd start of the season.
+He has a 5.15 ERA in 120 2/3 innings pitched, with 112 strikeouts.

-- In his last outing on Thursday against the Chicago White Sox, the righty went six innings, giving up two earned runs while surrendering four hits.
+- In his last appearance -- out of the bullpen on Friday -- the left-hander tossed one scoreless inning against the Kansas City Royals without surrendering a hit.

-- In 22 games this season, the 26-year-old has put up a 3.10 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .228 to his opponents.
+- The 34-year-old has an ERA of 5.15, with 8.4 strikeouts per nine innings, in 26 games this season.
+Opposing hitters have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.